 While these types of TLDs may be more expensive in some cases, it is worth it to have a unique URL.
 These are good for businesses who want to show that they’ve kept up with the times and enjoy innovation and new technology.
 It’s also good for businesses who like to have fun and not be a part of the corporate world that a lot of the population seems to dislike.

 When it comes down to your domain registration, in the end, you need what works, what you can afford, and what you feel comfortable with.
 As you can see each type of TLD has its benefits, and it is up to you to decide which of those benefits is what you are looking for.
-And if you’re looking for a domain, head over to our options and get started with finding your perfect domain.

 What Makes a Great Domain Name?